 That rationale was a bit ironic given he too has been oddly conciliatory on the Diaoyu issue of late.
 Not only did “Major-General” Luo categorically refute a Japanese media report that he had called for Tokyo to be bombed, he also seemed to deny he had ever suggested establishing a military presence on Diaoyu.
 And in one of his earliest Weibos, Luo raised a historical episode that seemed to imply that the US could secretly be trying to fool China into giving it a rationale for military intervention over Diaoyu:

 In 1990, as Iraq massed military forces on the Kuwait border, the US ambassador told Saddam, “We do not take a position.”
 On July 31, US Assistant Secretary of State affirmed that “there is no duty compelling us to use our military”.
 As a result Iraq invaded Kuwait, under the belief that the US would not intervene, whereupon the US gained a great number of rationales for sending troops.
 From this we can see, the US wields not only high technology, but also strategic deception.

 As “Major-General” Luo posted the above, he was being subjected to a now-famous Weibo struggle session over his bombastic maiden post’s exhortation to “punish traitors at home” and his hilariously incompetent attempt at doing his own 50-cent party work.
-But between the cyber-guffaws of ridicule, plenty of Weibo commenters made the same connection as me, and challenged Luo to clarify just what he was saying in relation to China and Japan.
+But between their cyber-guffaws of ridicule, plenty of Weibo commenters challenged Luo to clarify just what his Kuwait anecdote meant in relation to China and Japan.